-Landlords often consider the credit history of prospective tenants before approving rental applications.
+Landlords often consider the credit history of prospective tenants before they approve their leases.
 Just like financial institutions, property owners want to make sure that they are leasing to people who will pay their rent.
 If you have a healthy credit score, you’re more likely to pay your rent on time; however, if you have an unhealthy credit score, you have a higher likelihood of missing a payment.
 If your credit history is poor, it can affect your ability to rent an apartment, condo, townhouse or any other property.

 A lengthy history of late payments indicates that you aren’t responsible with your finances and could reflect how responsible you will be at work.
 For example, your employer may assume that you may not fulfill your obligations.

 Inappropriate management of your finances may suggest that you will not manage company finances or sensitive information appropriately.

 Not all employers check the credit histories of potential hires.
-These checks are usually conducted for positions that would involve highly sensitive information, require security clearance, or involve direct access to a company’s financials.
-However, there are some employers that do check the credit of all job applicants, and bad credit and employment background checks can stop a job offer in its tracks.
+These checks are usually conducted for positions that would involve highly sensitive information, require security clearance or involve direct access to a company’s financials.
+However, there are some employers who do check the credit of all job applicants, and bad credit and employment background checks can stop a job offer in its tracks.

 Currently, 11 states ban employers from discriminating against applicants based on their credit.
 These states include:

 If you are seeking employment in any of the remaining 39 states or the District of Columbia, an employer is permitted to deny your application based on your credit history.
 Additionally, in the 11 states where bans on credit history discrimination exist, there are exceptions.
 For example, if you are applying for a job at a financial institution in one of the 11 states, your credit history may prevent you from getting the job.